bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 >
 > Dear [Name],
 >
 > I'm [YOUR NAME], a [GRADE] student at [SCHOOL].
-I've built a model that identifies
+My collaborator Ayan Pendharkar and
-> San Diego intersections at elevated risk of producing a killed-or-serious-injury
+> I have built a model that identifies San Diego intersections at elevated risk of producing a killed-or-serious-injury
 > crash within three years — before any severe crash has occurred there.
 >
 > Most traffic safety spending is reactive: a location gets attention after people